Skip to main content

 Recognition of Emerging Neurologic Subspecialties

 As neurologic subspecialties grow and evolve, they can strategically define and develop the standards of competence for physicians and the measures of excellence for training programs in their subspecialty field.
-The UCNS provides growing subspecialties with a respected accreditation and certification process and the organizational oversight that assures the established standards are maintained.
+UCNS provides growing subspecialties with a respected accreditation and certification process and organizational oversight that assures the established standards are maintained.
 UCNS is neurology's nationally recognized certification and accreditation for emerging neurologic subspecialties.

 Recognizing Emerging Subspecialties Brochure